Thermal instability and rocky planetesimal formation in the inner regions of protoplanetary disks: Results

 Taking the width of the dust bump to be $\Delta r_{\rm b}$, the time required for the bump to pass a given radius is $\Delta t = \Delta r_{\rm b}/|\vdr|$.
 Our simulations yield $\Delta r_{\rm b} \sim 0.1~{\rm au}$.
 Using these assumptions together with equation~\eqref{eq:plts}, the mass of planetesimals formed per unit radial distance is given by

 In our simulations, $\Sigmag$ and $\Sigmad$ in the planetesimal-forming region deviate from a power-law profile and instead exhibit an approximately flat radial distribution.
 We therefore approximate them as radially constant and adopt $|\del \ln{p_{\rm mid}}/\del \ln{r}|\approx2$ for $|\vdr|$.
-Furthermore, to account for dust accumulation in the dust bump, we assume $\rho_{\rm d,mid}/\rho_{\rm g,mid} = (\Sigmad/\Sigmag)/(h_{\rm d}/h_{\rm g}) = 1$ and $(h_{\rm d,mid}/h_{\rm g,mid})\approx \sqrt{\alpha_{\rm DZ}/\St}\approx0.1$, which implies $\Sigma_{\rm d}/\Sigma_{\rm g} \approx 0.1$.
+Furthermore, to account for dust accumulation in the dust bump, we assume $\rho_{\rm d,mid}/\rho_{\rm g,mid} = (\Sigmad/\Sigmag)/(h_{\rm d}/h_{\rm g}) = 1$ and $(h_{\rm d}/h_{\rm g})\approx \sqrt{\alpha_{\rm DZ}/\St}\approx0.1$, which implies $\Sigma_{\rm d}/\Sigma_{\rm g} \approx 0.1$.
 We then estimate $\Sigma_{\rm d}$ at $r_{\rm MRI,out} \sim 1~{\rm au}$ as

-Substituting equations~\eqref{eq:vdr_approx},~\eqref{eq:Sigmad_for_pltseff}, and $\zeta = 10^{-4}$ into equation~\eqref{eq:plts_form_per_rad} and integrating from $r_{\rm MRI,in} \sim 0.1~{\rm au}$ to $r_{\rm MRI,out} \sim 1~{\rm au}$, we obtain the mass of planetesimals formed during a single cycle as
+Substituting equations~\eqref{eq:vdr_approx_2},~\eqref{eq:Sigmad_for_pltseff}, and $\zeta = 10^{-4}$ into equation~\eqref{eq:plts_form_per_rad} and integrating from $r_{\rm MRI,in} \sim 0.1~{\rm au}$ to $r_{\rm MRI,out} \sim 1~{\rm au}$, we obtain the mass of planetesimals formed during a single cycle as

-The mass of planetesimals formed in a single cycle, $M_{\rm plts,cycle}$, primarily depends on $v_{\rm frag}$, with smaller $v_{\rm frag}$ yielding a larger mass of the planetesimals (equation~\eqref{eq:Mpltscycle}).
+The mass of planetesimals formed in a single cycle, $M_{\rm plts,cycle}$, primarily depends on $v_{\rm frag}$, with smaller $v_{\rm frag}$ yielding a larger mass of planetesimals (equation~\eqref{eq:Mpltscycle}).
 As discussed in section~\ref{sec:m1_m2}, this is because a smaller $v_{\rm frag}$ yields slower migration of the dust bump.

+We note that the scaling in equation~\eqref{eq:Mpltscycle} applies only within the parameter regime considered in this study.
+As discussed in section~\ref{sec:ini_con}, we choose all models to satisfy the condition for thermally driven dust accumulation shown in \citet{Kato+2025}.
+If we decrease only $v_{\rm frag}$ while keeping $\alpha_{\rm DZ}$ fixed, the Stokes number decreases and the dust couples to the gas more strongly.
+In that case, the dust cannot accumulate spontaneously.

-In contrast, the dependence on $\alpha_{\rm DZ}$ is relatively weak, scaling as $\propto \alpha_{\rm DZ}^{1/5}$.
+In contrast to the stronger dependence on $v_{\rm frag}$, the dependence on $\alpha_{\rm DZ}$ is relatively weak, scaling as $\alpha_{\rm DZ}^{1/5}$.
 A smaller $\alpha_{\rm DZ}$ reduces the turbulence-driven collision velocity, increases the Stokes number, and accelerates the migration of the dust bump, which tends to reduce the mass of planetesimals formed at a given location.
 At the same time, however, a smaller $\alpha_{\rm DZ}$ also increases the initial dust surface density (see equations~\eqref{eq:inig} and~\eqref{eq:inid}), and these effects largely cancel out, resulting in a weak effective dependence on $\alpha_{\rm DZ}$.

 We then estimate the total mass of dust that flows into the planetesimal-forming region over one cycle, which we denote by $M_{\rm d,in,cycle}$.
 To this end, we evaluate the dust mass flux at $r_{\rm MRI,out} \sim 1~{\rm au}$, denoted by $\dot{M}_{\rm d,in}$, and $t_{\rm cycle}$.
 The dust mass flux is given by